'I'll take my chance with Huntington's disease'

 But Dr Howard's experience is that few people take this route either, perhaps because they are unaware of their family history or because they are just prepared to take the chance.

 Megan's family knew very little about the illness before Gary was diagnosed 10 years ago.
-Although Megan's grandfather also had Huntington's, they had no idea it could be passed down through the family.'So guilty'
+Although Megan's grandfather also had Huntington's, they had no idea it could be passed down through the family.